MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/lab02.md

 <img src="../images/security_inheritance_model.png" width="700" />

-In Landlord/Tenant system security plans (SSP), many security controls are inherited from the Landlord’s SSP, but some controls remain the responsibility of the OpenShift consumers.
+In Landlord/Tenant system security plans (SSP), many security controls are inherited from the Landlord's SSP, but some controls remain the responsibility of the OpenShift consumers.
 Following this division of responsibilities illustrated in the diagram above, some controls would be considered the responsibility of the tenant, whereas a good number of controls are already taken care of by the Landlord.

 [1]: https://en.wikipedia.org/wiki/Continuous_delivery
 [2]: https://cloud.gov/docs/compliance/ato-process/